 An inflection point where you push your organization through a barrier to scale

-Women on Wings strategy and transformation expert Rosalie van Ruler Thaker sat down with us to share her thoughts on a social enterprise being scalable.
+Women on Wings strategy and transformation expert Rosalie van Ruler Thaker shares thoughts on a social enterprise being scalable.
 Rosalie supports social enterprises in understanding the difference between being a scalable organization and a successful scale-up.
-But first, she wants founders to think crucially about installing a CEO in order to make scaling happen, more jobs for women living in rural India and an impact.
-Rosalie is pictured above (fifth from the left) with social enterprise founders at Women on Wings’ 36th CEO Summit.
+She wants founders to think crucially about installing a CEO or becoming one in order to make scaling happen, create more jobs for women living in rural India and an impact.
+Rosalie is pictured above (fifth from the left) with social enterprise founders at Women on Wings’ 36th CEO Summit this Spring.

 What is a key question you want to tackle with founders?